Norwegian art: Impressionists and neo-romanticists

 Frits Thaulow, 1847–1906, an impressionist, was initially a student of Hans Gude.
 He was later influenced by the art scene in Paris where he developed impressionist talents.
 Returning to Norway in 1880, he became one of the leading figures on the Norwegian art scene, together with Christian Krohg and Erik Werenskiold.

 Christian Krohg, 1852–1925, a realist painter, was also influenced by the Paris scene.
 He is remembered for his paintings of prostitutes which caused something of a scandal.

 Thorolf Holmboe (1866–1935) studied under Hans Gude in Berlin between 1886 and 1887 and Fernand Cormon in Paris between 1889 and 1891.
 He was inspired by many different styles at different points in his career, including Naturalism, Neo-romanticism, Realism and Impressionism.

+Jacob Gløersen (1854-1912) He studied with Olaf Isaachsen in Kristiansand in 1872, at Knud Bergslien's painting school from 1872 to 1875, and with Otto Seitz in Munich in 1880.
+His realism reflected an unsentimental image of the Norwegian peasants daily life, over seasons change, natural environment and light, and weather conditions.

-Nikolai Astrup (1880–1928) grew up in Jølster in the west of Norway.
+Nikolai Astrup (1880–1928) grew up in Jølster Municipality in the west of Norway.
 After studying art in Oslo and spending some time in Paris and in Germany, he returned to Jølster where he specialised in painting expressionist landscapes with clear, strong colors.
 He is considered to be one of the greatest Norwegian artists from the early 20th century.